Dental Implants: Affordable vs. Expensive

 Doctors Davidoff and Niznick admonish that anyone buying into the hype of a superior dental implant design and product is only further funding the efforts to create and sell those products through distinguishing factors that Davidoff and Niznick believe do not really exist.

-I also believe that the hype of marketing companies artificially drives up the dental implant cost to dentists--dentists who themselves re-market the expensive implants and then pass the extra dental implant costs onto consumers.
+We also believe that the hype of marketing companies artificially drives up the dental implant cost to dentists--dentists who themselves re-market the expensive implants and then pass the extra dental implant costs onto consumers.
 Those dentists justify the extra dental implant costs by repeating marketing hype--which is, or may likely be no more than hype--and may have no relationship to outcome of dental implant care.

 What Exactly is the Profit To The Dentist Providing And Restoring a Single Dental Implant?

 The total dental implant costs for a single dental implant to be placed and restored vary considerably.
 Dr. Davidoff estimated this range was $3,000—$6,000 per restored implant, with the average cost having been around $4,500.
 Please consider the following:

 Assume for argument that at your initial appointment the dentist spends 30 minutes examining you, making a treatment plan, and going over informed consent.
 Non-dental staff can finish these tasks by taking study models, preparing contracts, and memorializing in writing the arrangement made between you and the dentist.